elte-nlp/elte-nlp-course/lecture_source/nlp_3-tokenization.md

 -  \"'ll\" $\Rightarrow$ \" 'll\" (separate clitic 'll)

-## Regex cascade-based tokenization II.
+## Regex cascade-based tokenization II

 The main problem for the approach is the proper handling of exceptions: e.g., word ending periods should be split, *except for abbreviations*.